lokesh-coder/Sodium/README.md

 ```

-you can use different config for diffrent  `sodium` object.
+you can use different config for different  `sodium` object.

 ```php
 $sodium = new sodium($input,'custom_config_name');